tkalman/rdawg-pidinst__white-paper/white-paper/physical-objects.rst

 importance for related identification mechanisms to enable physical access to these objects in addition to their digital representations or catalogue metadata.
-Thus, to ultimately allow the “mapping the real world into the virtual world”  [13]_.
-This kind of access is essential to reproduce science as it allows us to compare experimental setup and to repeat analyses.
+Thus, to ultimately allow the “mapping the real world into the virtual world”.\ [#atzori]_ This kind of access is essential to reproduce science as it allows us to compare experimental setup and to repeat analyses.

 The most trivial but failsafe method to link physical objects with their virtual representation would be to permanently label an instrument by